pts/pymediafileinfo/README.txt

 Q3.
 What are the alternatives of mediafileinfo.py?

 A3.
 Some alternatives are:

+    * mediafileinfo.pl (http://github.com/pts/plmediafileinfo) is a Perl
+      script similar to mediafileinfo.py: it has the same output format, it has similarly few dependencies (only Perl 5 with built-in packages).
+      It supports only a few (about 5) media formats though.

     * MediaInfo (https://mediaarea.net/en/MediaInfo) is a library in C++ with the command-line tool mediainfo(1) and also some GUI tools.
 It